shannonmoeller/gulp-hb/README.md

 ### `partials` `{String|Array.<String>}`

-Glob string or array of glob strings matching partial files.
-Partial files are either standalone Handlebars files, or JavaScript files that define one or more partials.
+An [object of partials](http://handlebarsjs.com/reference.html#base-registerPartial), a glob string matching partial files, an array of glob strings, or a function returning any of these.
+Globbed partial files are either standalone Handlebars files, or JavaScript files that define one or more helpers.

 As a standalone Handlebars file: